cosmos/vega-test/README.md

-# Cosmos-Hub Vega  Upgrade Testnet Instruction
+# Cosmos-Hub Vega Upgrade Testnet Instructions

-This repo provides instructions and files that help users to test vega upgrade locally or in the public testnet.
+This repository provides instructions and files to help test the Cosmos Hub Vega upgrade locally or with a public testnet.

-This upgrade will integrate the new release of Cosmos-SDK v0.44.2 and IBC 1.2.1 into Gaia.
+This Vega upgrade will integrate new releases of Cosmos-SDK v0.44.2 and IBC 1.2.1 into Gaia.

-## Version
+## Versions
-- Currently: running cosmoshub-4, Gaia version: v5.0.5
+For the testnet instructions in this repository, we'll be running with the following versions:

+- **Before the upgrade:** Chain ID `cosmoshub-4`, Gaia version `v5.0.5`
-- After the upgrade: cosmoshub-4, Gaia version: v6.0.0
+- **After the upgrade:** Chain ID `cosmoshub-4`, Gaia version: `v6.0.0-rc2`

+Note that the Chain ID will not change after the upgrade.

+## Testnets 🎛️

+You can test out the upgrade locally or join us on the public testnet.

 ### Local testnet
-This repo provides a detailed instruction for how to conduct a local testnet, and a modified genesis file if users do not want to replace the genesis data themselves as instructed in the `local-testnet/README.md`.
+You can run a local testnet with a modified exported genesis file.
+Find detailed instructions in [local-testnet/README.md](local-testnet/README.md).
+You can either modify the genesis file yourself by following the readme or use the modified genesis file we've [prepared](local-testnet/modified_genesis_local_testnet/genesis.json.gz).

 ### Public testnet
+We're inviting the community to participate in a public testnet for the Vega upgrade.
+Follow the instructions in [public-testnet/README.md](public-testnet/README.md).

 This repo provides a replaced genesis file which can be directly used as a genesis to run a node in testnet.
-This genesis file is modified from a genesis file exported from cosmoshub-4 (`original_genesis/genesis.json.gz`) by the commands in `public_testnet/replace_ref.sh`.
+This genesis file is modified from a genesis file exported from cosmoshub-4 ([genesis.json.gz](genesis.json.gz)) by the commands in [public-testnet/replace_ref.sh](public-testnet/replace_ref.sh).